simulogics/prosperousuniverse-docs/content/tutorials/planetary-projects/_index.md

 ## Introduction

-Planetary projects are collectively erected and maintained structures that provide a bonus to the inhabitants of a planet.
+Planetary projects are collectively erected and maintained structures that provide a bonus or service to the inhabitants of a planet.
 If projects are present on a planet, they will be listed under “Infrastructure” in the PLI window as well as the PPS window (accessible at the top of the PLI window).

 ![PP button](pp-button.png)